brettk-dev/brettk-dev/README.md

 - 👋 Hi, I’m Brett (@brettk-dev)
-- 👀 I’m interested in programming, woodworking and ice hockey
+- 👀 I’m interested in programming, woodworking, soccer and ice hockey
-- 🌱 I’m currently learning Go and DevOps
+- 🌱 I’m currently learning how to Freelance
-- 💞️ I’m looking to collaborate on projects related to the web that will change the world
+- 💞️ I’m looking to collaborate on projects related to the web that will make the world better
 - 📫 How to reach me https://brettk.dev

 <!---